 By Rob Byars, Vice President, Information & Cyber Security, Wells Fargo

-What for you are the benefits of attending a conference like the ‘Fraud and Financial Crime USA’ and what can attendees expect to learn from your session?
+What for you are the benefits of attending a conference like the ‘Fraud and Financial Crime USA’ and what have attendees learnt from your session?

 Conferences like this are crucial for learning, sharing, and collaborating on the most pressing challenges in our industry.
 Whether you’ve been in the financial industry for 30 years or 3 years, there is always something new to learn and apply; given the rapidly changing landscape where criminals are consistently seeking and finding news to exploit the seams between our digital channels and traditional banking practices.

-In the Cyber Risk Panel Discussion, we will discuss the importance of aligning cyber and fraud teams.
+In the Cyber Risk Panel Discussion, we discussed the importance of aligning cyber and fraud teams.
 The criminals have already achieved ‘cyber-fraud convergence’ and if the industry is going to successfully counter the growing trend-lines for cyber-fraud, then we must do a more effective job of bridging these two major silos.
-So we will explore various models of cyber and fraud alignment in addition to delving into issues related to monitoring critical functions, managing third parties, and issues around personal identifiable information (PII).
+So we explored various models of cyber and fraud alignment in addition to delving into issues related to monitoring critical functions, managing third parties, and issues around personal identifiable information (PII).

 When aligning fraud and cyber teams how can risk professionals protect customer information?